huisenlim/EGL314TeamD/README.md

 The player must both be in the vicinity of the ghost and press the button to dispel the ghost.
 Clear all three ghosts within the allocated time to win.

-Firstly, identify if tag is in the zone of the ghosts.
+Firstly, the game matrix identifies if the tag is in the ghost zone.
 ```python
 for zi, ghost in enumerate(Ghosts):
                     if ghost.get("active", True):